Lingjiang-Ji/Lingjiang-Ji/README.md

 ---

-> “I don’t just analyze data—I turn complexity into clarity, and insight into action.”
+> “I enjoy turning complexity into clarity, and strive to build analyses that support real-world decisions.”